Neyman-Pearson Multi-class Classification via Cost-sensitive Learning: Introduction

-It is important to remark that multi-class NP oracle properties and strong consistency can only guarantee an ``approximate" control for problem \eqref{eq: NPMC}.
-So our goal is to obtain a classifier $\phi$ which can control $\tp_{X|Y=k}(\phi(X) \neq k)$ around $\alpha_k$ for all $k \in \mathcal{A}$.
+It is important to remark that multi-class NP oracle properties can only guarantee an ``approximate" control for problem \eqref{eq: NPMC}, in the sense that the actual error rate could fluctuate around the target level, and the scale of fluctuation vanishes with high probability as the sample size $n \rightarrow \infty$.
+This form is motivated from the NP oracle inequalities in the binary case used in literature (e.g., \citealp{cannon2002learning, scott2005neyman, scott2019generalized, kalan2023tight, kalan2024distribution}).
+Therefore, our goal is to obtain a classifier $\phi$ which can control $\tp_{X|Y=k}(\phi(X) \neq k)$ around $\alpha_k$ with high probability for all $k \in \mathcal{A}$.